-The sound stage on them isn't great overall, but because the mids and treble are a touch thin, they do have some separation without all the aspects of the music sounding like they're on top of each other.
+The sound stage on them isn't great overall.
+For example on a pair of earphones with decent stage the opening of Baba O'Riley by The Who will make your head spin as you 'physically' follow the sound.
+The F7's don't have that at all but because the mids and treble are a touch thin, they do have some separation without all the aspects of the music sounding like they're on top of each other.

-The bass however, although punchy and very strong, is not particularly toned or defined, leaving you slightly deafened without appreciating it.
+The bass, although punchy and very strong, is not particularly toned or defined, leaving you slightly deafened without appreciating it.
 Think being hit round the ears with cupped palms.
 I use an equaliser on my phone to reduce it to avoid actual pain on some music tracks.

-I would add in it's defence, the problem is not distortion or bleeding like a lot of cheap earphones have, it's just not very balanced with the rest of the sound signature.
-I can't find a response graph but I would guess it's heavily raised on the 10Hz-10KHz side.
+I would add in it's defence, the problem is not exactly distortion or bleeding like a lot of cheap earphones have, it's just not very balanced with the rest of the sound signature.
+On heavier tracks, it does take away from the rest of sound.
+I can't find a response graph but I would guess it's heavily raised on the 10Hz-1KHz side.

 The 4 mm diameter sound pipe means that if you have narrow ears like me, these earbuds are mostly comfortable to wear for extended time but the supplied silicone tips are far too shallow.
 I tried using a double-flange type which I find more comfortable and help with sound quality, however, with these on, the whole earphone doesn't fit back into the carry/charge case.